-Dr. Louvi is an Associate Professor of Neurosurgery and Neuroscience.
+Dr. Louvi is an Associate Professor of Neurosurgery and Neuroscience at Yale University.
 Her research interests focus on understanding the molecular mechanisms that control cellular brain structures and contribute to brain disease, like CCM.
 Dr. Louvi’s work with CCM3 mouse models has helped us to understand the complex and wide-ranging roles of this protein in brain blood vessels and surrounding neuro-related cells.

 Atif Zafar, MD

 Dr. Zafar is a Neurologist and former Medical Director of the CCM Center of Excellence at the University of New Mexico and principal investigator for the BVMC project site at UNM.
-He is currently in a transition to a new position at St. Michael’s Hospital in Toronto, Ontario Canada, where he will begin working in the summer of 2020.
+He is currently in a transition to a new position at St. Michael’s Hospital in Toronto, Ontario Canada.

 Scientific Advisory Board Alumni